gitrdm/gokando/docs/guides/pldb/hybrid_integration.md

 # pldb + Hybrid Solver Integration

-This guide explains how to integrate GoKanDo's persistent logic database (pldb) with the Phase 3/4 hybrid solver, enabling seamless interaction between relational facts and finite-domain (FD) constraints.
+This guide explains how to integrate GoKanDo's persistent logic database (pldb) with the Phase 3/4 hybrid solver, enabling interaction between relational facts and finite-domain (FD) constraints.

+## Reality Check First

+**What This Guide Delivers**:
+- ✅ Working adapter for pldb + UnifiedStore
+- ✅ Real bidirectional constraint propagation
+- ✅ Production-quality code with comprehensive tests
+- ⚠️ **Manual integration required** (not automatic)
+- ⚠️ **Pattern boilerplate** (helper functions would reduce this)

+**This is compositional, not seamless.** You get clean building blocks that work correctly, but you must explicitly compose them.
+See `TASK_6.6_REALITY_CHECK.md` for full assessment.

 ## Overview